-EU nationals who arrive in the UK up until 31 December 2020 will be eligible to register for the Scheme.
-Family members will in many circumstances be able to come after this date, provided that the relationship was formed by the cut-off date of 31 December 2020.
+EU nationals who arrived in the UK up until 31 December 2020 were eligible to register for the Scheme.
+Family members arriving after this date could also be eligible for the Scheme in many circumstances, provided their relationship with the EU national had formed by 31 December 2020.

-There is a separate deadline to register on the Scheme: 30 June 2021.
+There was a separate deadline to register for the Scheme: 31 June 2021.

 If you want to apply for citizenship based on Settled Status then you will need to wait for at least one full year, unless you are married to a British citizen, in which case you can apply for citizenship as soon as you are issued with Settled Status (subject to you meeting all of the other requirements for naturalisation).